cs2113-f23/cs2113-f23.github.io/j-units/J1-Inheritance.md

 }
 ```

-Let's also assume we have a `Triangle` class with some hand static methods for calculating the area of a triangle and perimeter of the triangle defined by using the `Point`.
+Let's also assume we have a `Triangle` class with some handy static methods for calculating the area of a triangle and perimeter of the triangle defined by using the `Point`.
 Again, we know the public interface, but not how it's implemented.

 ```java
 public Triangle {